Guyana Passport Ranking

-The Guyanese passport currently ranks on the 57th place according to the Guide visa index.
+The Guyanese passport currently ranks on the 57th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 88 countries.
 This grants it an overall medium mobility score.
 Guyanese passport holders have visa-free access and visas on arrival to countries such as Singapore, Ireland, Russia, Qatar and South Korea.
 This limits instant travel opportunities to selected destinations.
 Guyanese passport holders require a visa to enter about 138 destinations.
 Some countries where a visa is required are the entire European Union, the United States and Australia.

 The Cooperative Republic of Guyana is a former British colony consisting of ten regions.
 The most important regions are Demerara-Mahaica, East Berbice-Corentyne and Essequibo Islands-West Demerara.
 The nation is situated in Northern South America, bordering Venezuela, Brazil and Suriname.
 It has a total surface area of 214,970 square kilometers.
 The country’s terrain is defined by rolling highlands some low coastal plains and the savanna in the south.
 Its climate is tropical, hot and humid with two rainy seasons.

 The overall population is approximately 786,391 people.
 The capital of the country is Georgetown, which is also the most populous city with over 350,000 people.
 Other major towns are Linden and New Amsterdam.
 The country’s largest and only international airport is Cheddi Jagan International Airport (GEO).
 It is named after the former Prime Minister Cheddi Jagan.
 The airport provides access to regional and North American destinations.